 et al., 2021, Circulating tumor DNA profiling from breast cancer screening through to metastatic disease, Jco Precision Oncology, Vol:5, ISSN:2473-4284, Pages:1768-1776

-et al., 2021, Genomic copy number profiling of single CTCs reveals clonal evolution in metastatic breast cancer and identifies actionable targets for informing treatment decisions., AMER ASSOC CANCER RESEARCH, ISSN:0008-5472
+et al., 2021, Genomic copy number profiling of single CTCs reveals clonal evolution in metastatic breast cancer and identifies actionable targets for informing treatment decisions., Annual Meeting of the American-Association-for-Cancer-Research (AACR), AMER ASSOC CANCER RESEARCH, ISSN:0008-5472